-Immigration and my status in Canada have long served as an anchor in my life and a recurring theme in my work.
-For over a decade, my family lived in a state of uncertainty, unsure if we could work, access healthcare, or remain in the place we called home.
-This is a story defined by the instability, where each step is a gamble.
-A story that is still unfolding.
+Immigration and Midyan Samson's status in Canada have long served as an anchor in her life and a recurring theme in her artistic practice.
+For over a decade, Samson's family lived in a state of uncertainty, unsure if they could work, access healthcare, or remain in the place they called home.

-My parents’ journey began as a matter of survival.
-Over time, they found the strength to rebuild their lives in pursuit of peace.
-Yet Immigration systems don’t recognize the full scope of who people are.
-Before they became “Mom” and “Dad,” they were Samson and Yirgalem– two young people with hopes and dreams for their future.
+A journey that began as a matter of survival—defined by instability, each step a gamble and still unfolding—over time, Samson's parents found the strength to rebuild their lives in pursuit of peace.
+Before they became the artist's "Mom" and "Dad", they were Samson and Yirgalem—two young people with hopes and dreams for their future.
+Yet immigration systems do not recognize the full scope of who people are.

 This exhibition is presented in partnership with Shoot for Peace.